jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-linux.md

 # and try again
 ```

-If you see the JASP window is fully black then resize the window to force a redraw.
+If you see the JASP window is fully black then resize the window to force a redraw
+or add `--safeGraphics`.

 You can also use QT creator with